Your Bag

 Arnica Oil For Skin & Stretch Marks

-If you’re trying to get ahead of the aging process, we’ve got good news: you can use arnica oil to preserve your skin’s youthful beauty!
 This gentle oil is deeply moisturizing for the skin, which helps to keep it looking nice and plump while smoothing out stretch marks.
 It’s also amazing at fading out the dark bruises, hyperpigmentation and discoloration that accompany pregnancy.

-To enjoy these anti-aging benefits, simply massage 3–5 drops of arnica carrier oil onto your stretch marks to restore your skin’s elasticity and watch those marks vanish.
+To enjoy these benefits, simply massage 3–5 drops of arnica carrier oil onto your stretch marks to restore your skin’s elasticity and watch those marks vanish.

 A woman is touching her face by looking at the mirror